 Campers who are 10 or 11 years old at camp are called Minors.
 Minors spend the night on Skull Island once while they are at camp.
-Some kids are nervous about staying over night so, over night campout is optional.
+Some kids are nervous about staying over night so, we have a special prize for Minors who go on camp out, more on that later.

-If you are a minor, then you can go on a night campout.
-On the day of your campout, you will do regular activities all day and will meet with your team after dinner to go on campout.
+On the day of your camp out, you will do regular activities all day and will have a special activity period to learn about and prepare for camp out.
+You will meet with your team after dinner to go on camp out.
 You will wear long pants and long sleeves to help protect you from bugs.
 Your counselors will put some bug repellent on you to keep mosquitoes and ticks away.
 You will meet at the dock and help to load the supplies on the row boats.
 Your counselors and Mentors will row the boats across the water to Skull Island.